-NATIONAL REPORT – For Carlson Rezidor Hotel Group, 2016 is shaping up to be a year of intense domestic development.
-The company is pushing forward with a plan to grow its Country Inn & Suites brand from approximately 480 to 600 hotels in the Americas by 2020, a plan bolstered by the addition of around 150 hotels, primarily in the U.S., Canada and Mexico.
+For the Carlson Rezidor Hotel Group, 2016 is shaping up to be a year of intense domestic development.
+The company is pushing forward with a plan to grow its Country Inn & Suites brand from approximately 480 to 600 hotels in the Americas by 2020, a plan bolstered by the addition of around 150 hotels primarily in the U.S., Canada and Mexico.

 “We will get to 600 properties, and exceed that number, but to do that we can’t just focus on tier-1 cities,” O’Stean said.
 “Country Inn is found in a mix of markets already, but is now consisting of more and more conversions.”

 Country Inn was previously known primarily as a new-construction brand, and the Gen 4 prototype was specifically designed to buck the trend.
 While the prototype included an expected design refresh, the update also included new, more flexible guidelines for the conversion from competitor brands.
 In addition to this, the redesign is now more flexible in its requirements for new-build development, and O’Stean said the brand is now more adaptable for urban and suburban locations.
-The team focused on lowering building and operating costs in hopes of attracting attention from more lenders and operators.
+Attention was paid to lowering building and operating costs to attract the attention of as many lenders and operators as possible.

 “This allowed us to look at properties that would not have been conversion properties in the past, but can now still hold onto our Carlson DNA,” O’Stean said.
 “It’s going to be a big growth vehicle going forward.”

 This strategy, according to O’Stean, allows Carlson to take advantage of the hospitality industry’s need for consolidation.
 “Many of our competitors are oversaturating markets that are already oversaturated with new hotel construction.” he said.